Mindinventory/MIStoryView/README.md

 # MiStoryView [![](https://jitpack.io/v/Mindinventory/MIStoryView.svg)](https://jitpack.io/#Mindinventory/MIStoryView)

-MiStoryView is a simple configurable library to integrate instagram like stories in your android application.

 MiStoryView is a simple configurable library to integrate stories features into your social media android application.

 ### Preview